America’s Covert Border War

 In his new book, “America’s Covert Border War: The Untold Story of The Nation’s Battle to Prevent Jihadist Infiltration,” Bensman delivers an accurate and nonpartisan look at the threat, details what the American counterterrorism effort has done behind the scenes to address it, and how the counterterrorism project can be strengthened as the threat of terrorist infiltration intensifies.

-Dallas Rotary Club Upcoming book talk and signing event.
-August 25!
+Thank you to Dallas Rotary Club book talk and signing event August 25!

 A Great Book Talk and Signing with the Camino Real Republican Women!